 Rachel Levine, M.D., Director

 Since 1990, we have co-developed and implemented more than 100 workshops and programs for Johns Hopkins and other institutions regionally, nationally and internationally.
-A major strength of our consultation service in special programs is our committment to creating self-sustaining programs that meet the current and future needs of our clients.
+A major strength of our consultation service in special programs is our commitment to creating self-sustaining programs that meet the current and future needs of our clients.
 Workshops are highly individualized to client needs through consultation during development of a special program and following implementation.

 In addition to developing and implementing workshops, our team can support client efforts in the following ways: